-At Chris Humphrey Private Wealth Management we specialise in Investment Advice in the Brisbane area and beyond, we pride ourselves on our investment philosophy and endeavour to put ourselves in our clients' shoes.
+At Humphrey Partners we specialise in Investment Advice in the Brisbane area and beyond, we pride ourselves on our investment philosophy and endeavour to put ourselves in our clients' shoes.
 This is why every investment strategy and investment portfolio is individually tailored to suit the specific and individual needs of our clients.

 What is an investment portfolio?

 An investment portfolio is the assets held by an investor.

 Broadly speaking asset classes are broken into growth and defensive categories.
 Below is a list of the asset classes split into the broader growth and defensive categories we generally consider in our portfolios.

 - Property (inclusive of direct property)